The Pupil Premium: Using it to make a difference at St Peter’s Catholic Academy

 What is the Pupil Premium?

 The Pupil Premium is additional funding to help schools close the attainment gap between children from low-income and other disadvantaged families and their peers.
 If a child has been eligible for free school meals (FSM) at any point over the past 6 years or has been looked after for at least 1 day (LAC) the school receives an amount per head within their budget.
-Funding per child was £900 in 2013 and in 2015 has increased to £1320.
-This is expected to rise each year until at least 2015.
 A provision is also made for children who have a parent in the armed services

 St Peter’s Catholic Academy is committed to ensuring maximum progress for all groups of children and strives to close any gaps.